nevanscott/uxui0120/_projects/information-architecture/hr-web-app.md

 - Professional Development

 Considerations to assist in determining where to focus:

-- Is this area functional? = Is the system already in place and working well?
-If it is, rule out and move on
+- **Is this area functional?** Is the system already in place and working well?
+If it is, rule out and move on.
-- Is this area dysfunctional? = The system is in place but lots of complaints, not well executed, working poorly.
+- **Is this area dysfunctional?** The system is in place but lots of complaints, not well executed, working poorly.
 How can we make this better and compete in the space?
-It is a good area to explore
+It is a good area to explore.
-- Is this area ad Hoc (thrown together) or non-existent? = Not yet a complete system or process, nothing concrete in place.
+- **Is this area ad-hoc (thrown together) or non-existent?** Not yet a complete system or process, nothing concrete in place.
 There is a lot of room for innovation and ideation and it is a good area to explore.

 ## Suggestions

 - Find someone you want to talk to and in your initial conversation investigate the above and narrow down the pain points to determine in which area to focus on.
 This is generative research.
-- Expand your research to other companies based on the area you have decided to focus on
+- Expand your research to other companies based on the area you have decided to focus on.
 - Find someone who works in HR to get their perspective, as well as employees (preferably low-level).
-- Look to LinkedIn, Slack or leverage your existing networks to find potential contacts and interviewees
+- Look to LinkedIn, Slack or leverage your existing networks to find potential contacts and interviewees.
-- Run usability tests with real users in coworking spaces (WeWork, Spaces)
+- Run usability tests with real users in coworking spaces (e.g. WeWork, Spaces).
-- Early in the week try to visit companies and shadow employees to observe their current process, behaviors and pain points
+- Early in the week try to visit companies and shadow employees to observe their current process, behaviors and pain points.

 ## Roadmap

-Monday:
+### Prep week

+- Preliminary research
+- Network and schedule interviews and site visits

+### Monday

 - Interviews and observation
 - Choose the category to focus on
 - Competitive Analysis